mistic100/UMWP-Autochanger/README.md

 * Double-click on a set to edit it.
 You can change its name, its style (one image for each monitor or one image for the whole desktop) and the transformation style for images (center, tile or stretch).

 * On the "Options" dialog you can choose the delay, change the behavior of the tool and configure the hotkeys.
-Hotkeys are a way to change the current set without opppening the application window : in default configuration, press Ctrl+Shift+1 for the first set, and up to Ctrl+Shift+9 for the ninth set.
+Hotkeys are a way to interact with the application while it is hidden in the the system bar.
+Hotkeys can also be defined for each individual sets.

 ## Troubleshouting